tmastersmart/cap-warn/README.md

 [Read the CAP‑Warn Release Blog Post](https://www.lagmrs.com/wp/2026/05/24/cap-warn-a-modern-actively-maintained-replacement-for-skywarn-scripts/)

+Updated info will be on the blog post.

 Software made in loUiSiAna — it’s just better.
 No more manually installing on ASL3.
 All my programs now include an installer and an update repository.